Search bar

 The final 100 years of the Archaic era saw a decline in jewellery, with the few pieces that have been discovered coming from Greek colonies in Italy, rather than the mainland.
 Indeed, we rely on other forms of art, such as pottery and mosaics, which suggests that jewellery varied in this time.

-It was during the second half of the century that the disorder within the former Athenian Empire meant that the conquest by Kings Philip II of Macedonia, and his son, Alexander, was made possible.
+This era saw the building of the Parthenon, and the introduction of the Greek Tragedy, but despite unprecedented cultural and political achievements, there was much conflict and disorder within the former Athenian Empire meant that the conquest by King Philip II of Macedonia, and his son, Alexander, was made possible.
+The classical period ended with the death of Alexander the Great in 323 BC.

 Jewellery of the Classical Period

-Earrings were very popular and their designs were increasingly elaborate, often featuring human figures and animal heads.
+Earrings were very abundant and their designs were increasingly elaborate, often featuring human figures and animal heads.
 These included lions, bulls, goats and dolphins, amongst others, and animal head earrings quickly became the most popular form of ornamentation for the ear.
 Other key styles included pendant earrings, often taking the form of an inverted pyramid suspended from a disc.

-Necklaces were increasingly complex, featuring acorns and human heads, and bracelets were created in a spiral form.
-We also see much enamel work and filigree techniques to create decorative patterns, which closely followed the ornamentation in architecture and painting.
+The Greeks used enamelling and filigree techniques to create decorative patterns, which closely followed the ornamentation in architecture and painting.
 However, the use of granulation and inlay of glass or stones were rarely seen.
 Despite this, towards the end of the Classical era we see the beginning of engraved gemstones set in rings, where previously, sculptural forms of gold were predominant.

-Hellenistic Period: 323 BC - 31 BC.
+The Hellenistic Period: 323 BC-31 BC

 Following Alexander’s death in 323 BC, his empire was divided up by his generals, becoming three powerful dynasties: the Seleucids of Syria and Persia, the Ptolemies of Egypt and the Antigonids of Greece and Macedonia.

+These dynasties were not politically united, but had many similarities.
+Each was ruled by kings, there was an emphasis on the accumulation of wealth, and there was much international trade.
 For example, ivory, gold, ebony, pearls were imported from India; furs and iron from the Far East; wine from Syria and Chios; papyrus, linen and glass from Alexandria; olive oil from Athens; dates and prunes from Babylon and Damaskos, and silver from Spain.
+People also moved freely, allowing for the spread and exchanging of cultures and ideas.

-Whilst the Hellenistic world gradually fell to the Romans, it was in 31 BC that it ended for good, with the Battle at Actium, where Octavian defeated Mark Antony’s Ptolomaic fleet.
-Octavian then tookthe name ‘Augustus’ and became the first Roman Emperor.
+The Hellenistic era was a particularly prosperous and progressive period in Ancient Greece, and is often characterised by cultural and technological advancements.
+Whilst the Hellenistic world gradually fell to the Romans, it was in 31 BC that it ended for good, with the Battle at Actium, where Octavian defeated Mark Antony’s Ptolemaic fleet.

-Jewellery of the Hellenistic period
+Jewellery of the Hellenistic Period

+Jewellery was extravagant in this era, as rulers wanted to show their wealth and status.
 Alexander the Great’s conquests in the East meant that vast new territories were gained, bringing with them mineral wealth in the form of gold and gemstones.
 The increased availability of gold meant that jewellers grew more accomplished and experimental with their techniques.

-Hooped earrings and new forms of necklaces which consisted of chains with animal head finials were increasingly popular.
-Cameos were also introduced and inlays of stone and glass created a colourful appearance that was typical of jewellery in the Hellenistic period.
+Designs inspired by nature, including zoomorphic and naturalistic forms were particularly popular during this period, as were the reef knot, adopted from the Egyptians, and the crescent moon from Western Asia.
+Hooped earrings and new forms of necklaces which consisted of chains with animal head finials were seen and cameos were also introduced.
+With inlays of stone and glass creating a colourful appearance that was typical of jewellery in the Hellenistic period.

 Whilst there is no direct evidence that the ancient Greeks wore rings specifically related to a betrothal or marriage ceremony, there do exist a number of rings which symbolise matters of the heart such as the Hercules Knot (reef knot), which may have been worn as a talisman or lucky charm, reminding the owner of the giver’s affection for them.

-Read On
+Read more

-Read On
+Read more

-Read On
+Read more

 Email: info@berganza.com | Opening hours: Monday-Friday 10am-5pm, Saturday 11am-5pm | All Stripe currencies supported

-Updated 21/12/2024 at 4:41PM
+Updated 25/03/2025 at 5:11PM

 |

-© Berganza Ltd 2024
+© Berganza Ltd 2025